inkline/inkline/src/docs/forms/validation/schema/en.md

 ---
-title: Form Validation
+title: Form Validation Schema
-description: Inkline provides you with powerful form validation utilities.
+description:  The validation schema defines the form input fields, groups and how they work together.
 ---

 <script setup>